hyperknot/openfreemap/website/blocks/privacy.md

 This page is a static HTML hosted on GitHub pages.

 We do not send newsletters.
-Please follow us on Twitter or GitHub for updates.
+Please follow us on X or GitHub for updates.

 The only data we might collect are server logs.
 Technically, these are disabled by default and are only enabled temporarily to investigate problems with our service.